lucee/lucee-docs/docs/04.guides/05.working-with-source/01.build-from-source/page.md

     ant -DtestFilter="image"
     ant -DtestFilter="mysql,oracle"

-**testLabels** allows you to filter tests by their assigned labels.
+**testLabels** allows you to filter tests by their assigned labels (only supported per cfc/bundle, not for individual methods).

     ant -DtestLabels="s3"
     ant -DtestFilter="mysql,orm"